-The traditional method, where the Database Server initiates communication with each Data Collector and Message Collector.
+The traditional method.
+The Database Server initiates communication with each Data Collector and Message Collector.
 The Database Server periodically pushes configuration data to the Data Collectors and Message Collectors and retrieves data from the Data Collectors and Message Collectors.
+The collector administrator must allow ingress communication from the Database Server on port 7707.
+The communication is encrypted using SSL whenever possible.

-The benefit of this method is that communication to the Database Server is extremely limited, so the Database Server remains as secure as possible.
+The benefit of the traditional method is that communication to the Database Server is extremely limited, so the Database Server remains as secure as possible.

-The PhoneHome method, where the Data Collectors and Message Collectors initiate communication with the Database Server.
+The PhoneHome method.
+The Data Collectors and Message Collectors initiate communication with the Database Server.
 The Data Collectors and Message Collectors create an SSH tunnel.
 The Database Server uses the SSH tunnel to periodically push configuration data to the Data Collectors and Message Collectors and retrieve data from the Data Collectors and Message Collectors.